render-examples/bun-docker/README.md

 # bun-docker

+> [!IMPORTANT]
+> Render now supports Bun natively, so you can use Bun without Docker.
+> Learn more in our [language support docs](https://docs.render.com/language-support).

+## About

-> Deploy a simple Bun [HTTP server](https://bun.sh/docs/api/http) on Render
+Deploy a simple Bun [HTTP server](https://bun.sh/docs/api/http) on Render.
 [Bun](https://bun.sh/) is a JavaScript runtime that serves as a bundler, test runner, and package manager.

 ## Prerequisites